-We visited this park last year and it was in a sad state.
+We visited this park in 2016 and it was in a sad state.
 Broken equipment, panels installed backwards, and lots of graffiti.
 LaSalle is really good about updating their parks, so I wasn’t surprised when I read about its upcoming renovation.

 We revisited the first week of September in 2017, and everything was JUST about ready.
-They were putting the finishing touches on the big-kid section, so it should be open now.
+They were putting the finishing touches on the big-kid section, and it was still roped off, so we came back AGAIN (it’s really fun) in 2018 and redid all the pictures.
+For the third time.

 And, eeeeeee!
 I love themed playgrounds!

 We were super excited to see the castle/dragon theme and my little guy twittered with delight as he wandered over and around the large toddler structure.
-Tessier Récréo-Parc always puts together interesting designs, and here there are gallant knights, brave princesses, medieval flags, and evil dragons to fight!
+Tessier Récréo-Parc always puts together interesting designs, and here there are gallant knights, brave princesses, medieval flags, bridges to cross, castles to climb, and evil dragons to fight!

-I like this play structure a lot because there are easy ways up like the wide stairs, or climb up the interesting Sensory Wave with its bells and ball activity.
-It’s not a slide, it’s not really stairs…it’s whatever you want it to be!
+I like the toddler play structure a lot because there are easy ways up like the wide stairs, or climb/crawl up the interesting Sensory Wave Climber with its bells and ball activity panels.
+The Wave Climber is not a slide, it’s not really stairs…it’s whatever you need it to be!

 For older kids they can try the more challenging ladders or climbing wall.
 My guy did ALL of them.
 Repeatedly.

-Crouch down and you can be a miner or a king counting his treasures on the little window ledge.
+Crouch down and you can be a miner, or a king counting his treasures on the little window ledge.
 We clamoured up to the top again and used the telescope to search for any fire-breathing dragons.
 His only complaint about the whole park is the telescope is quite high and even at almost 5-years old and quite tall, he had a hard time looking through.
+His older brother had no problems spying on us 😉

 And then, down to the ground to run around the baby swings, back up the chain ladders, and a bounce in one of the two dragon spring riders (SO original!).